kaskada-ai/kaskada/sparrow-py/docs/index.md

 ## Getting Started with Timestreams

-Getting started with Timestreams is as simple as `pip` installing the Python library and
+Getting started with Timestreams is as simple as `pip` installing the Python library, loading some data and running a query.

 ```python
 import timestreams as t